smoll/page-objectify/README.md

 Ultimately, this is the specific use case I am writing this gem for.
 Also, I wanted to learn a bit more about how a Ruby AST -- abstract syntax tree -- works and how the unparser gem allows me to generate working Ruby code from a dynamically generated AST.

+## Changes

+This gem will follow semantic versioning.
+See [changelog](./CHANGELOG.md) for changes in each version.

 ## Installation

 Ensure this gem and watir-webdriver are both in your Gemfile: